isaacsanders/chemistry/README.md

 # Chemistry

-TODO: Write a gem description
+This is a gem that allows you to programmatically interact with chemical compounds and equations.

 ## Installation